Abhra00/suckless-builds/README.md

 # This is the fork of my suckless softwares to check how far I can go with manual patching

-# NOTE
-  # I will not maintain this fork further because It is too much of a hassle so I will move to bakkeby's flexipatch
+# I will maintain this fork further but I need your support guys

 # Installation of suckless software

   ```bash
 make